eruskkii/DevOps-projects/README.md

 # DevOps-projects
-Repository for all DevOps projects
+Repository for all DevOps projects at Darey.io